MrBounty/Data_portfolio/README.md

 ### 🌾📈 EY data challenges 2023 level 2 - Regression
 The EY Open Science Data Challenge Level 2 aims to create open-source solutions to address UN Sustainable Development Goal 2: Zero Hunger.
 Participants used radar and optical satellite data to build a model that predict the production of rice crops fields in Vietnam.

 I created my solution using machine learning technologies.
-My model achieved an **accuracy of 64%**.
+My model achieved an **accuracy of 64% and was in the 5 best solution out of 1300 participants**

 ### 🔢👁️ Digit recognizer - Computer vision
 The Kaggle Digit Recognizer competition is a challenging problem in the field of computer vision and machine learning.
 The objective of this competition is to develop a model that can accurately recognize handwritten digits from the MNIST dataset, which contains tens of thousands of images of handwritten digits.